The Discover it Cash Back and Discover it Student Cash Back are two great options for college students — we’ll help you decide which is best for you.

 The Discover it Student card offers student-friendly perks that are especially attractive for undergrads.
 For example, it offers a $20 statement credit every year (for up to five years) that you earn at least a 3.0 GPA.
 In addition, the student card offers stylish card designs you can pick out yourself, which is a nice perk for undergrads who like to customize accessories.
 The student card also offers more peace of mind for parents.

 For example, the credit limit is likely to be fairly low, so students won’t be able to significantly overcharge.
 In addition, it holds students back from overcharging by limiting its interest-free promotion – a perk that could encourage some students to overspend.
 Student cardholders get just six months to take advantage of interest-free purchases.
-Meanwhile, students who already have some debt are offered an introductory balance transfer rate of 14.49 percent – 23.49 percent.
+Meanwhile, students who already have some debt are offered an introductory balance transfer rate of 10.99 percent for 6 months, then a variable rate of 12.99 percent – 21.99 percent.

 Discover it vs. Discover it Student credit card perks

 Best card for grad students: Discover it Cash Back

 The Discover it card, by contrast, is more generous.
 In addition to giving cardholders up to 14 months to carry a balance interest-free, it also awards larger credit limits.
 Grad students who are applying for a second card – or experienced upperclassmen – will likely appreciate the Discover it card’s flexibility.
 Unlike the Discover it Student card, this is a card you can use regularly for everyday purchases, without being limited by an unusually low credit limit.

 With the student card, by contrast, you may only be granted $1,000 or less in available credit.
 So if you don’t pay off your balance in full each month, you may not be able to earn much in rewards without bumping up against your limit.
 With the Discover it card, by contrast, you’ll likely have a large enough limit to maximize your rewards spending, even if you occasionally carry a balance.